MiYanni/az-testing/readme.md

 ---
 ## Notes about authentication
 AutoRest doesn't add authentication code into the generated client.
 This is handled in Az.Accounts.

-This sample includes an [extension](./AppConfiguration/generated/Module.cs) to the module that alters the HTTP payload before it is sent.
+The module class alters the HTTP payload before it is sent.

 ### AutoRest Configuration Information
 These are the settings for generating the cmdlets for an API with AutoRest.